omarmez01/MyHouse/README.md

 Installation
 ------------

-1. Clone this repository to your local machine.
+1. Clone the repository: `git clone https://github.com/omarmez01/MyHouse.git`
 2. Open the project in Android Studio.
 3. Set up your Android emulator or connect your Android device.
 4. Build and run the application.